tommyvdz/RunPowerWorkout/README.md

 * Power zone model to use when outside of a workout : Stryd, Jim Vance, Steve Palladino, 80/20, Van Dijk and Van Megen
 * Set up an alternative layout (for High memory devices)
 * Automatically switch every 5 seconds between two layouts (for High memory devices)
 * Alert on a static zone for watches without workout support (ConnectIQ <3.2).
+Set to the zone number in order, 0 to disable

 ### Download